vertiscape/stellar/README.md

         if (changed) {
             console.log("It did scroll, so I'm executed after 2 seconds.");
         } else {
-            console.log("The target is the same as scroll offset, so I'm executed immediately.");
+            console.log("The target is the same as the scroll offset, so I'm executed immediately.");
         }
     }
 });